Do you have an article promotion strategy that isn’t covered here? Let us know, and we’ll add it to the guide!

 Know your elevator pitch

 Take a few minutes to verbally summarize what your paper is about and why it’s important in just one or two sentences.
 That way, you’ll be ready in case any media attention comes your way.
-Plus, you’ll have a great answer next time someone asks what’s new with you.
+Plus, you’ll have a great answer next time someone asks what you’ve been working on.

 Update your online profiles